junwatu/camtovid-ai/blogs/README.md

 The Next.js frontend sends both the image and prompt to Fal AI’s Kling 2.1 model.
 Kling 2.1 processes these inputs, generates a video, and returns it directly to the browser client.

-When generation is done the metadata: image URL, prompt, and generated video URL will be saved to the GridDB Cloud.
+When generation is done, the metadata: image URL, prompt, and generated video URL will be saved to the GridDB Cloud.

 ## Technical Overview